 SmileDirectClub is an online company that offers affordable teeth aligners, delivered to your door.
 They started in the U.S. but expanded rapidly, and now you can get SmileDirectClub treatment in nine different countries.
 SmileDirectClub’s clear aligners look and feel similar to Invisalign — they fit the contours of your teeth perfectly and have a much lower profile than traditional braces.
 However, unlike Invisalign, treatment doesn’t require a single trip to the dentist’s office.
 Instead, SmileDirectClub’s licensed dentists will develop your treatment plan remotely and ship you the aligners to administer at home.

 SmileDirectClub is primarily a cosmetic treatment.
-If your case is severe, or if you have a bite misalignment (like overbite or underbite) it certainly doesn’t preclude you from treatment; however, the results you want might require the intensive in-office care of braces or Invisalign.
+If your case is severe, or if you have a bite misalignment (like overbite or underbite), it certainly doesn’t preclude you from treatment; however, the results you want might require the intensive in-office care of braces or Invisalign.

 When SmileDirectClub first hit the market in 2014, the concept was groundbreaking — they were the first company to offer home-based clear aligner treatment on a wide scale.
 Before that, a handful of dentists across the U.S. sold custom clear aligners via mail order, but only a small customer base knew about it.
 Today, SmileDirectClub has served over 1.5 million customers, making it one of the most popular clear aligner companies in the world.

-Recently, SmileDirectClub has expanded their market share by opening retail stores in cities across Australia.
+Recently, SmileDirectClub expanded their market share by opening retail stores in cities across Australia.
 Now, potential customers can visit a local “SmileShop” to have their teeth scanned and treatment plan prepared free of charge.

 How Does SmileDirectClub Work?